Application of Transformers for Nonlinear Channel Compensation in Optical Systems: Preliminaries

 Considering the dual-polarization evolution of optical field over a fiber link according to the Manakov equation \cite{Manakov}, the nonlinear propagation impact can be shown as the right-hand side of the following equation:

 where $u_{x/y} = u_{x/y}(t,z)$ represents the optical field of polarization $x$ and $y$, respectively, $\alpha$ is the attenuation coefficient, $\beta$ is the group velocity dispersion (GVD), and $\gamma$ is the nonlinear coefficient.
-Kerr nonlinear impact can traditionally be equalized through deterministic nonlinear models by approximating and inversing the Eq.~\eqref{equ:manakov} through DBP \cite{DBP1, DBP2, DBP3} where the fiber is modeled as a series of linear and nonlinear sections through first-order approximation of Manakov equation.
-Also, by employing the perturbation analysis \cite{pert1}, the optical field can be represented as the solution of a linear term plus a nonlinear perturbation term in symbol domain and in a lumped stage.
+Kerr nonlinear impact can traditionally be equalized through deterministic nonlinear models by approximating and inversing the Eq.~\eqref{equ:manakov} through DBP \cite{DBP1, DBP2, DBP3} where the fiber is modeled as a series of linear and nonlinear sections through first-order approximation.
+Also, by employing the perturbation analysis \cite{pert1}, the optical field can be represented as the solution of a linear term plus a nonlinear perturbation term in symbol domain as a lumped stage.
 In fact, the first-order perturbation term can be modeled as the weighted sum of triplets of symbols in addition to a constant phase rotation\cite{pnlc3, pnlc4}.

-Various solutions are introduced to employ machine learning for the fiber nonlinearity compensation(e.g. \cite{NLC-MLP1, hager2018nonlinear, CNN1, deligiannidis2020compensation, perf-comp1, Bakhshali2023NeuralDMB}) in which one can learn the equalization process through data.
+Applying data-driven models, various solutions are introduced to employ machine learning for the fiber nonlinearity compensation(e.g. \cite{NLC-MLP1, hager2018nonlinear, CNN1, deligiannidis2020compensation, perf-comp1, Bakhshali2023NeuralDMB}) in which one can learn the equalization process through data.
 These artificial neural network nonlinear compensation (ANN-NLC) solutions include learned-DBP, using triplets of symbols for PNLC with basic neural networks, and using soft-symbols in deep neural networks.
-Furthermore, a data-driven ANN solution provides a more general and flexible approach while giving us the potentials for large simplifications in computational complexity with efficient quantization of the network \cite{QNN1}.
+Basically, a data-driven ANN solution provides a more general and flexible approach while providing the potentials for large simplifications in computational complexity with efficient pruning and quantization of the network \cite{QNN1, gholami2022survey, qin2020binary, hamgini2024pruning}.

-A basic block diagram for a receiver side equalization process is presented in Fig.~\ref{diag:ANN} where after the conventional linear processing for the coherent optical receiver, the preprocessing buffer generates appropriate inputs for an ANN method.
+Considering one-stage nonlinear compensation, a basic block diagram for the receiver side equalization process is presented in Fig.~\ref{diag:ANN} where after the conventional linear processing for the coherent optical receiver, the preprocessing buffer generates appropriate inputs for an ANN method.
 This can be seen in form of calculated PNLC triplets for a perturbation-based method, or a vector of soft symbols at the end of Rx-DSP chain for a deep artificial neural network nonlinear compensation.
 Assuming the first-order perturbation is the dominant term, a scaler can be used to adjust the model for different optical launch powers:

 where $P_\text{train}$ is the optical launch power of the data used in the training while $P_\text{inference}$ is the respective optical launch power of data in the inference (equalization) stage.
 This in fact enables a universal model that can be trained and deployed at various launch powers.
 Moreover, to handle other changes in a transmission scenario, transfer learning can be employed which updates only a part of the ANN \cite{transfer_learn}.